JayQuant/PCA-in-Finance/README.md

 In 1., we provide a very basic peek into the concept of eigenportfolios, or eigenfactors, which are statistical factors constructed by applying PCA to the correlation matrix of the returns.

-In 2., we will provide a comprehensive, in-depth analysis in dynamic eigenportfolios, constructing mean-reverting residuals by subtracting systematic factors from individual asset returns, and then constructing signals to trade these mean-reverting series.
+In 2., we provide a comprehensive, in-depth analysis in dynamic eigenportfolios, constructing mean-reverting residuals by subtracting systematic factors from individual asset returns, and then constructing signals to trade these mean-reverting series.
 We will be closely replicating the paper written by Avellaneda (2008), but focusing on the practical side.

 ## Statistical Arbitrage Using PCA
 In the `notebooks` directory, `PCA_EDA.ipynb` and `PCA_Backtesting.ipynb` are the notebook files that contain all the work supporting the paper [PCA_statarb](https://github.com/JayQuant/PCA-in-Finance/blob/main/PCA_Statarb_IQ.pdf).
 While all the required data to run the codes within the notebook are contained in the `data` directory, it is worth mentioning that the two most important data files are: